chenlujjj/VictoriaTraces/docs/victoriatraces/vmalert.md

 These endpoints return the trace spans stats in a format compatible with [Prometheus querying API](https://prometheus.io/docs/prometheus/latest/querying/api/#instant-queries).
 It allows using VictoriaTraces as the datasource in vmalert, creating alerting and recording rules via [LogsQL](https://docs.victoriametrics.com/victorialogs/logsql/).

 _Note: This page provides only integration instructions for vmalert and VictoriaTraces.
-See the full textbook for vmalert [here](https://docs.victoriametrics.com/victoriametrics/vmalert/).
+See the full textbook for [vmalert](https://docs.victoriametrics.com/victoriametrics/vmalert/).

 ## Quick Start